 The third super duper important parameter that we need to consider with vent management is patient comfort.
 If your patient is not comfortable, he or she will be "fighting the vent" or "out of synch" and the therapeutic effects that we want to achieve will be more difficult to attain.
-Also.
-It's kind of rude to shove a big plastic tube down someone's throat, take over their respiratory function in a way that goes opposite to normal physiology and then load them up inside a small flying box with people crowded all around and lots of noise, vibration, weird lights, etc. So be a nice person and keep your patient's feelings in mind.
+Also, it's kind of rude to shove a big plastic tube down someone's throat, take over their respiratory function in a way that goes opposite to normal physiology and then load them up inside a small flying box with people crowded all around and lots of noise, vibration, weird lights, etc. So let's be nice people and keep our patient's feelings in mind.

 We won't spend too much time on this subject of pharmacology, as the main focus here is on manipulating the vent itself, but recognize that analgesia and sedation are two different things and that we need to treat them both.
 Also recognize that paralysis should be a last resort for nearly all ventilated patients, as it prevents us from actually assessing and evaluating our patients.
-And one more recognition: there are no set rules on how to achieve this state of happy dreams and a calm face in a patient and you should for sure ignore folks who subscribe to a "this is what I do for all my vented patients" attitude because it just means that they aren't as nice, observant and/ or aware of clinical course as you strive to be.
-'Nuff said about that.
+And on that same note: while do want our patients to be comfortable, this doesn't mean that we "snow" them all or take away any inherent respiratory effort in order to achieve this goal.
+There is benefit to ventilated patients making some intrinsic respiratory effort and we like to maintain that whenever possible 47.